Architectural Overview

 file.

-The diagram below will provide a better understanding of how the reader works behind-the-scenes.
+The diagram below provides a better understanding of how the reader works behind the scenes.

 Parser

-Upon successful parsing operation, the logic generates and returns a Go struct for further processing and data validation.
+Upon a successful parse, the logic returns a CommitMessage struct for further

 Validator